Commissioner x Season Detroit Art Trip

 September 25 - 27, 2025

-Made with care, this program is our go-to guide for our trip to Detroit for the inaugural Season fair.
-Tune in here and on the WhatsApp channel to help us move with ease on the fly.
+Made with care, here’s the go-to guide for our trip to Detroit, celebrating the inaugural Season fair.
+Tune in here and on the WhatsApp channel to move with ease and on the fly.

 A few reminders: